 What happens with GLOC?
 Basically, the downward force on your body exceeds the ability of your heart to pump blood to the brain.
 As Gs increase and less blood flows to your brain, you experience tunnel vision, then loss of vision.
 You’re still conscious, you just can’t see.
 As Gs continue to increase, though, blood flow stops and you suddenly lose consciousness.
 As you lose consciousness your body relaxes: you involuntarily quit pulling back on the stick, the Gs go away, and you start to come to.

 Your “nap” typically lasts 10 seconds or so.
-But you don’t come to instantly—after your 10 seconds of unconsciousness, you spend the next 10 to 12 seconds “waking up”—flailing around, unaware of who you are or what you’re doing.
+But you don’t come to instantly — after your 10 seconds of unconsciousness, you spend the next 10 to 12 seconds “waking up” — arms and head flailing about, unaware of who you are or what you’re doing.
 Aviators call the waking up phase of GLOC “doing the chicken.”
 Here’s the downside: if you’re in a dive when you experience GLOC, you may not fully wake up in time to avoid hitting the ground.

 How many aircraft and crewmembers have we lost to GLOC?
 No one really knows, because we didn’t start accurately tracking GLOC incidents and accidents until the 1980s.
 A good guess, though, is “plenty,” and GLOC continues to be a killer.